herluf-ba/ono-lang/README.md

 // enums can be used to described variants enum Species {
   Dog,
   Cat,
   Crocodile
 }

 // custom types are defined using object definitions obj Animal {
   species: Species,
   name: String,
   nickname: String?,
   quirks: [String]
 }

 // traits are used to generalize behavior trait Speak {
   // traits define a number of functions that make up the trait fn speak(self): String;
 }

 // objects implement traits using a 'make' statement make Animal Speak {
   fn speak(self): String {
     // if the last line of a block is an expression
     // that expression is automatically returned
     // Also formatted strings work like this: f"Hi my name is {self.name}"
   }
 }

 // Automatic type conversions can be made using the into trait trait Into<T> {
   fn into(self) -> T;
 }

 // operator implementations can be made using traits too trait Add<T> {
   fn add(self, other: T) -> T;
 }

 // 'main' is treated as entrypoint fn main() {
   // objects can be constructed like this.
   // The type of variables is infered if possible let harold = Animal { name: "Harold", species: Species::Crocodile };
   harold.speak();

   // match expressions
   let formatted_nickname = match harold.nickname {
     Some(nickname) => nickname,
     None => ""
   };

   // 'or' can provide a fallback for an optional let cooler_format = harold.nickname or "";

   // optionals can be used for control flow using 'if let' if let Some(nickname) = harold.nickname {
     // use nickname here
   }

   // a for loop may iterate any iterable.
   // ranges can be constructed using 'start..end' or 'start..=end' for inclusive end for num in 0..harold.quirks.len() {
     // iterables can be indexed using 'iter[index]';
     let quirk = harold.quirks[num];
   }

   // Empty iterables are falsey
   if harold.quirks {
     for quirk in harold.quirks {
-        print(f"I've got {quirk}");
+      print(f"I have got {quirk}");
     }
   }
 }
 ```